neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/token-classification/token-classification-cli.md

 ## Sparse Transfer Learning onto Conll2003

+SparseML's CLI offers pre-made training pipelines for common NLP tasks, including text classification.

-SparseML's CLI enables you to kick-off sparsification workflows with various utilities like creating training pipelines, dataset loading, checkpoint saving, metric reporting, and logging handled for you.
+The CLI enables you to kick-off training runs with various utilities like dataset loading and pre-processing, checkpoint saving, metric reporting, and logging handled for you.

 All we have to do is pass a couple of key arguments:
 - `--model_name_or_path` specifies the starting checkpoint to load for training